 The School of Psychology has a large number of full- and part-time faculty who are excellent teachers, scholars and practitioners.
 Many of the School's faculty are actively involved in the practice of their professions and their affiliations with outside organizations provide opportunities for students to gain valuable practical experience.
-More information about the School's full-time faculty and their research and practice interests is available on this website.

 We, the faculty in the School of Psychology, look forward to seeing you as a student in one of our programs.

 For those who hold a degree in psychology, career opportunities abound.
 Psychology is currently the second most popular undergraduate major nationwide, second only to business administration.
 Psychology majors possess good research and writing skills, are good problem solvers, and have well-developed, higher-level thinking ability when it comes to analyzing, synthesizing, and evaluating information.